-I decided to challenge myself and see if I could figure out how to stay full with only 2000 Yen in my pocket.
+I’ve always liked adventure and reading stories from polyglots about language learning and travel so I decided to head to Tokyo.
+I wanted to challenge myself and see if I could figure out how to stay full with only 2000 Yen in my pocket.
 Also note, I didn’t include the cost of transportation in my budget.

 Here’s what I managed to buy.